dulcetravassos/trust-game-fmri-analysis/code/01_preprocessing/README.md

 Normalizes the functional images to MNI space, by applying the Forward Deformation Field (y_\*) generated during the Segmentation.

+The Face Localizer data (originally acquired at 3.0 x 3.0 x 4.0 mm) is explicitly resampled to match the Main Task voxel resolution (2.5 x 2.5 x 3.0 mm).
+While this resampling does not increase the intrinsic spatial resolution of the data, it ensures consistency in voxel size across datasets.

 Time: ~17 minutes per subject (Main Task + Face Localizer).

 <br>